voxel51/fiftyone-plugins/plugins/utils/README.md

-When this operator is enabled, any dataset whose `info` dict contains the name of a valid saved view in its `default_view` key will load the specified view by default (rather than the full dataset) whenever that dataset is loaded in the App.
+When this operator is enabled, any dataset whose `info` dict contains the name of a valid saved view in its `default_view` key will load the specified view by default (rather than the full dataset) whenever that dataset is opened in the App.

 ```py